 Rimmed baking sheet

 A rimmed baking sheet or cookie sheet makes an excellent roasting pan alternative.
-Baking sheets are flat and have a large surface area that is good for cooking a turkey, a whole fish, or vegetables like squash, etc. Depending on what you are making, you can place the food directly on the metal surface or add a wire rack to elevate the meat to promote even heating.
+Baking sheets are flat and have a large surface area that is good for cooking a turkey, a whole fish, or vegetables like squash, etc. Depending on what you are making, you can place the food directly on the metal surface or add a wire v rack or flat rack to elevate the meat to promote even heating.
 A wire rack will give you that nice, crisp skin rather than a soggy bottom from sitting in the juices.
 You may also want to use a sheet of aluminum foil under the sheet pan to catch any spills.
 A baking sheet has a large surface area made of aluminum, making it light and easy to store.

 Bundt pans are an unusual option; however, a Bundt pan is excellent for roasting chicken.
 Place the cavity of the chicken around the center, which allows the skin to get crispy golden brown.
 Place another dish underneath to catch the juices.
 This is the same method used for making Beer Can Chicken - the juiciest chicken ever.
 If you want to get creative, fill the Bundt pan with veggies or bread cubes to soak up the juices.